Dead Heat on a Merry-Go-Round: Production

-Working titles for this film were "Eli Kotch" and "The Big Noise".
+Another working title was "The Big Noise".
 The actual title used, Dead Heat on a Merry-Go-Round appears in the film as the novel being written by Coburn's character under the pseudonym of "Henry Silverstein".
 Dead Heat on a Merry-Go-Round was later used as the title of a book of short stories written by Japanese author Haruki Murakami and first published in 1985.

+Filming took place in early 1966.
 The film was shot in Boston and Los Angeles, including at the Los Angeles International Airport.
+The movie featured several Columbia contract players such as Nina Gray, Stephanie Hill and Harrison Ford.